electric-sql/electric/docs/usage/auth/insecure.md

 $ docker run -e AUTH_MODE=insecure electric-sql/electric
 ```

-Now, all you need to authenticate your client is a JWT with the `user_id` claim.
+Now, all you need to authenticate your client is a JWT with a `sub` claim (formerly `user_id`).
 You can use https://token.dev/ to craft a token with static claims and then copy-paste it into your client app.
 Alternatively, you can use something like the following function to generate JWTs at run time:

 ```typescript
 import jwt from 'jsonwebtoken'